What is Bruxism?

 Psychological : Stress, anxiety, fear, and emotional tension may lead to bruxism or grinding teeth, or clenching of teeth.
-It is the most common cause of bruxism.
+It is the most common.

 According to Polysomnographic studies, bruxism is part of the sleep arousal response which is a sudden change in depth of sleep.

-People with aggressive, competitive, or hyperactive personalities may also develop bruxism.
+People with aggressive, competitive, or hyperactive personalities may also develop grinding teeth.

-Occupational : Certain types of occupations may be responsible for bruxism, Athletes who engage in physical activities may develop Bruxism.
+Occupational : Certain types of occupations may responsible, Athletes who engage in physical activities may develop Clenching of teeth.

-Local factors : In cases of more missing teeth bruxism may develop as a person tries to maintain maximum contact with teeth.
+Local factors : In cases of more missing teeth, bruxism may develop as a person tries to maintain maximum contact with teeth.
 Occlusal disturbances or an abnormal bite are also the cause behind the grinding of teeth.
-Consult a dentist to know the actual cause of your bruxism.
+Consult a dentist to know the actual cause.

 Systemic factors : Gastrointestinal and endocrine disturbances, allergy, and nutritional deficiency.

-Sleep disorder : Sleep disorder such as sleep apnea is also considered a cause of grinding teeth or bruxism.
+Sleep disorder : Sleep disorder such as sleep apnea is also considered a cause of grinding teeth.

-Other causes : According to a study published by the Journal of American dental association, people who consume alcohol, and tobacco and smokers are those who are more likely to develop bruxism.
+Other causes : According to a study in the Journal of American dental association, people who consume alcohol, and tobacco and are smokers are more likely to develop Clenching teeth.

 Drinking alcohol increases the risk of bruxism by 2 times, 1.5 times for those who consume 8 or more cups of coffee a day, and more than 2 times for those who are smokers and chew tobacco.

-- Chewing pencil, pen, toothpick, etc. leads to bruxism.
+- Chewing a pencil, pen, toothpick, etc. leads to Clenching of teeth.

-Consult the dentist before reach to any conclusion about the reason or cause behind your Bruxism.
+You should consult the dentist before reaching any conclusion about the cause.

 Treatment for Bruxism :